 While deposits will give you extra cash, charging a deposit isn’t always the best option.
 For example, you may charge a deposit for a client, but waive it over time as you build a relationship and learn to trust them.

 SBA loans are loans that the Small Business Administration guarantees.
 Instead of offering these loans the SBA reduces the risks for banks through a guarantee.

 These loans are ideal for long-term working capital requirements.

 Although they provide a safety net for big projects, getting approved is harder

 Nevertheless, they’re worth pursuing as interests rates are low.
 In fact, at 6-8% they’re one of the cheapest sources of capital.

-You shouldn’t confuse invoice factoring with traditional factoring.
+You shouldn’t confuse invoice financing with traditional factoring.
 With conventional factoring you enter into long-term agreements, fees are high, and they’re intrusive (the provider contacts your clients).

-Fundbox then reviews your business health – not your personal credit – and may approve you within two hours.
+Fundbox then reviews your business health – not your personal credit – and may approve you within three minutes.
 Once approved, you have access to credit of up to $100,0000.

 For more details on how to get started, visit the Fundbox addons page.

 Crowdfunding is ideal if you’re a startup because you can get funding even if you have no financial record.
 You don’t pay interest rates and aren’t subject to a credit check.